tmallery/Personal/README.md

 A Java implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

+To see a few results of mining the Game of Life, go [here](https://thomasmallery.com/conways-game-of-life/).

 ### Permutation Tree

 This was created as a way to represent the input states for mining the Game of Life.
 Note a 6x6 grid of binary values has over 67 million combinations.
 Using a String to represent the input and a recursive function to generate an array of all possible combinations, would take up over 65 GB and my computer doesn't have that much system memory.